KezeirP/FinalWorkFinal/README.md

     ```bash
     $ composer install
     ```
+4) Create .env file in root of project and copy env.example into it

-4) Run the project on your localhost.
+5) Run the project on your localhost.

     $ php artisan serve

-## View the project on the server

 ## User guide